 Galleries & Interactives

-- Most seated theaters, including the Oprah Winfrey Theater and Corona Pavilion, remain closed to visitors.
+- The Oprah Winfrey Theater and Corona Pavilion remain closed to visitors.

 - Larger objects such as the segregated Southern Railway Car and Edisto Island Slave Cabin remain closed to visitors.